+86 1510-529-7925 [email protected]

 DSC_3901-1024x683 Fujifilm XF 23mm f2 Review

-I shoot a lot of sunsets when I am traveling, and usually, you can find some vignetting on most lens when shooting into the sun, but this lens is surprisingly good.
+I shoot a lot of sunsets when I am traveling, and usually, you can find some vignetting on most lenses when shooting into the sun, but this lens is surprisingly good.
 It has some vignetting but it is very slight and very hard to see.
 If you are not shooting wide open then there is almost none.

 DSC_3901-1024x683 Fujifilm XF 23mm f2 Review